How to buy a house in Scotland

 How long does it take to buy a house or flat?

-The exact time it takes to buy a home is dependent on how long it takes you to find the right property and get an offer accepted, among other factors.
+The exact time it takes to buy a house is dependent on how long it takes you to find the right property and get an offer accepted, among other factors.

-Before COVID-19, the standard time it took was around eight weeks.
-However, the process may take longer than usual at present due to Coronavirus as mortgage lenders are receiving high volumes of applications and solicitors are processing a high number of transactions, partially due to the pent-up demand as a result of lockdown restrictions.
+The process may take longer than usual at present due to Coronavirus, as mortgage lenders are receiving high volumes of applications and solicitors are processing a high number of transactions, partially due to the pent-up demand as a result of lockdown restrictions.

 How much deposit do I need to buy a house in Scotland?